-All website-based businesses follow every moves of its customers.
-What are they going to the page, whether they are looking at the product, where are they commenting or liking or keeping them in wish-list?
+All website-based businesses follow every move of their customers.
+What are they going to the page, whether they are looking at the product, where are they commenting or liking or keeping them on a wish list?
 Keeping everything in the database.

 Also, cookies are stored on the user’s computer for a specific period.
-Based on the cookies or database-based browsing history, those visitors are later greeted by the advertisers when these returning-visitors visit these website or, even more, presented with the product’s list, or their wish-list in front of them.
+Based on the cookies or database-based browsing history, those visitors are later greeted by the advertisers when these returning visitors visit these websites or, even more, presented with the product’s list, or their wish list in front of them.

-According to the EU policy, every website must show an cautionary notice to the visitors that they store cookies on user’s computer.
+According to the EU policy, every website must show a cautionary notice to the visitors that they store cookies on the user’s computer.